JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 Now you have a string-based API that you can cover with basic tests.

-1. In the `commonTest/kotlin` directory, create the `org.jetbrains.base64` package.
+1. In `commonTest/kotlin`, create a new `org.jetbrains.base64` directory.
-2. Create the `Base64Test.kt` file in the new package.
+2. Create the `Base64Test.kt` file in the new directory.
 3. Add tests to this file:

     ```kotlin